djthorpe/graph/README.md

 # Graph: Dependency and Lifecycle Management

-[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a technique to "magically" satisfy _dependencies_ within an application, reducing the mental overhead of the programmer and ensuring the dependencies can remain _loosely coupled_.
+[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a technique to "magically" satisfy _dependencies_ within an application, reducing the mental overhead for programmer and ensuring the dependencies remain _loosely coupled_.

-This module for the _golang_  provides one implementation of such magic, with the following aims:
+This module for __Go__  provides one implementation of such magic, with the following aims:

   * Provide dependency injection for `struct` fields;
   * Explicit _lifecycle management_ for an application;